GrinPlusPlus/GrinPlusPlus/README.md

 Although the node is fully syncing, and implements much (most?) of the protocol, there's still a ton of work to do before mainnet.
 See the issues list for a non-comprehensive list of what still needs done.

 #### Wallet - Not Implemented Yet
-This will be implemented.
-Not yet sure which features & communication methods will be supported initially.
-Hoping to have a nice UI for this, as well.
+This will be implemented in the future, but will not be ready for mainnet.

-#### Miner - Not Implemented Yet
+#### Miner - In Progress
-I'm willing to try integrating an existing miner.
-Who wants to send me a 1080ti so I can actually test my own code? :grinning:
+Stratum will be implemented for mainnet, allowing existing miners to connect to a Grin++ node.